 Please note that nearly all of these sites are located on private land or public land where access is restricted.
 Please obtain clear permission from the owner / relevant authorities before attempting to access any site – do NOT trespass!

 The Low Frequency Radio Range was the United States’ answer to developing a reliable all-weather commercial aviation industry, but as the Second World War loomed at the close of the 1930’s it was clear LFR would go on to play a crucial military role.
 As the US Government prepared for the inevitable war, one of its first great tasks would be to ultimately manufacture 300,000 warplanes for itself and the Allied Forces and simultaneously train 2.3 million pilots, airmen, ground grew, mechanics, etc. in the Army Air Force to fly them.
 Hundreds of new Army Airfields popped up across the country to handle this sudden demand, many with a range station to guide and train the new aircrews.
-The Royal Air Force in Canada responded similarly and developed its first cross-county “Green One” air route with a 3,000-mile line of airbases and range stations.
+The Royal Air Force in Canada responded similarly and developed its first cross-country “Green One” air route with a 3,000-mile line of airbases and range stations.

 The second herculean task would be to safely deliver this immense number of aircraft, personnel and materiel across two vast oceans to the Allied Forces that desperately needed them in Europe and Asia.
 Within a year the Allied Transport Commands created several ferry routes, each thousands of miles long, with regularly spaced air fields, range stations, and other infrastructure to allow aircraft (especially shorter-range twin-engine bombers and fighters) to safely make it to their destination in a series of "hops."
 Several major ferry routes were established as follows: